LouisCyfer/snippets/README.md

 - [x] have fun!

 ## manUpdate.sh
-Ubuntu 14.04 update-script (will be multilingual in future)
+Ubuntu (14.04/16.04, use with caution on other distro's) update-script (will be multilingual in future)

 ## runKSP.sh
 small startup script for KSP under Linux :D